 - Free WiFi

-We sell a select range of goods and souvenirs with an emphasis on knitwear produced especially for the museum by local residents.
+We sell a select range of goods and souvenirs including knitwear produced by local residents.
 Most of the knitwear is made with pure Shetland wool.

 We also stock knitwear made in Norway by a friend of the museum.

-We offer hot and cold drinks and a selection of biscuits and cakes.
-A picnic table and seating are also provided on our patio in front of the museum.
+We offer hot and cold drinks and a selection of biscuits.
+A picnic table and seating are also provided on our patio in front of the museum and at our new maritime display area.

 Full Disabled Access